 Nowadays, the study of Politics is arguably more exciting than ever.
 Widespread constitutional reforms have changed the political map in the UK and beyond.
-Students learn how political systems operate, thinking about what works and what doesn't.
+During a degree course, you'll learn how political systems operate, and be encouraged to think about what works and what doesn't.

 You don't have to aim to be an MP if you graduate in Politics.
 There are several career paths for you to follow.

 Particular job areas include in the civil service, social research, PA, consultancy work, charity work, HR, local government, market research and sales, journalism and PR.